Clinton Edgar Woods: Biography

 Woods was born in Belchertown, Massachusetts, where his father was a coachbuilder.
 "At early age he was left orphan and obligated to earn a living and acquire an education."
 Woods moved to Pittsfield, Massachusetts, in 1871.
 He received his technical education in mechanical and electrical engineering at the Boston School of Technology (nowadays Massachusetts Institute of Technology), which in his time was the first American university to offer a curriculum in electrical engineering.

 In 1886 Woods drifted into steam and electric work at local central stations at Pittsfield, Massachusetts, at Peekskill and at Newburg, N.Y.
 Subsequently, he worked in general construction and engineering.
 In 1889 he joined the National Electric Manufacturing Company in Eau Claire, Wisconsin.
 He started as inspecting engineer, and became electrician-in-chief in 1892.
-In 1892 he joint the Standard Electric company in Chicago, later in the 1890s he started two automobile manufacturer companies: the American Electric Vehicle Co. in 1895, and the Woods Motor Vehicle Co. in 1896.
+In 1892 he joined the Standard Electric company in Chicago, later in the 1890s he started two automobile manufacturer companies: the American Electric Vehicle Co. in 1895, and the Woods Motor Vehicle Co. in 1896.
 After an unsuccessful start, the Woods Motor Vehicle Co. made a restart in 1899.
 Woods became general manager of the Fisher Equipment Company in Chicago, the company that build the bodies for the American Electric Vehicle cars.

 In July 1899 Woods initiated an automobile club of wealthy drivers to promote the automobile interest, after the South Park board in Chicago had banned the automobile from streets and boulevards.
 Woods left the Fisher Equipment Company in 1901 and became a car dealer for which he founded the Woods-Wering Co.
 Woods sold electric cars and trucks, among others to the U.S. Postal Service and the U.S. Army Signal Corps, but this dealership did not last long.
 In 1905 Woods held an important position with the International Harvester Company, and subsequently at the Pope Manufacturing Company and the Pennsylvania Reaper Company.

 In 1900 Woods had also started writing, and published one of the first books on electric vehicles.
 Afterwards he wrote more books on accounting, business, and factory management.
 Since 1907 these were published under his own C. E. Woods & company based in Brooklyn, N.Y, later Woods publishing company.
 In the 1910s he moved to Bridgeport, Connecticut, where he continued to work under the flag of Woods Industrial Engineering Company.
 Among other things he developed and offered mail order courses of study in Industrial Engineering, and was advisory engineer at Remington Arms.
 In the 1920s Woods also became one of the directors of the National Bank of Commerce in Philadelphia.
 Over the years Woods kept making inventions, and obtained over a few dozen patents.

 Woods was married to Ida Noble Humphrey in 1881, and they had one daughter Florence Estella, born in 1882 and known to be the "first lady to own and operate an automobile in New York City."